kingstone426/markov-text/README.md

 #### Corpus

-You can specify any plaintext file as the corpus source for the generator:
+You can specify any plaintext file(s) as corpus source for the generator:

 ```
 dotnet run --corpus Resources/dubliners.txt